magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 ### Configuration settings locked in the Magento Admin
 Any configuration settings in `config.php` or `env.php` are locked in the Magento Admin; that is, those settings cannot be changed in the Admin.
 The only way to change the settings is to change `config.php` or `env.php` using the [`magento config:set --force` command]({{ page.baseurl config-guide/cli/config-cli-subcommands-config-mgmt-set.html}}).

-## Other changes in the Magento Admin {#config-deploy-admin}
+## Changes in the Magento Admin {#config-deploy-admin}
-We also changed the following in the Magento Admin in production mode:
+We changed the following behavior in the Magento Admin in production mode:

 *	You cannot enable or disable cache types in the Admin
 *	You can change the Admin locale only to languages used by deployed themes